Guide to Using the pgvector PostgreSQL Extension in ServBay

 vector

 command or Python script match your ServBay PostgreSQL configuration.
-For local connections, the default user is usuallyservbay
+For local connections, default users are usuallyservbay

 orpostgres